-- Recognise that there are positive and negative risks; - Explain how to weigh up risk factors when making a decision; - Describe some of the possible outcomes of taking a risk. - Demonstrate strategies to deal with both face-to-face and online bullying; - Demonstrate strategies and skills for supporting others who are bullied; - Recognise and describe the difference between online and face-to-face bullying. - Define what is meant by a dare; - Explain why someone might give a dare; - Suggest ways of standing up to someone who gives a dare. - Recognise which situations are risky; - Explore and share their views about decision making when faced with a risky situation; - Suggest what someone should do when faced with a risky situation. - Consider what information is safe/unsafe to share offline and online, and reflect on the consequences of not keeping personal information private; - Recognise that people aren't always who they appear to be online and explain risks
+- Describe why and how a habit can be hard to change. - Recognise that there are positive and negative risks; - Explain how to weigh up risk factors when making a decision; - Describe some of the possible outcomes of taking a risk. - Demonstrate strategies to deal with both face-to-face and online bullying; - Demonstrate strategies and skills for supporting others who are bullied; - Recognise and describe the difference between online and face-to-face bullying. - Define what is meant by a dare; - Explain why someone might give a dare; - Suggest ways of standing up to someone who gives a dare. - Recognise which situations are risky; - Explore and share their views about decision making when faced with a risky situation; - Suggest what someone should do when faced with a risky situation. - Consider what information is safe/unsafe to share offline and online, and reflect on the consequences of not keeping personal information private; - Recognise that people aren't always who they appear to be online and explain risks